guidofioravanti/spde_spatio_temporal_pm10_modelling_italy/README.md

       inla.spde2.pcmatern(mesh=mesh,alpha=2,constr=FALSE,prior.range = c(150,0.8),prior.sigma = c(0.8,0.2))->spde
 ```

-The spatial distribution of the 410 monitoring sites and the mesh for the study domain are illustrated ![here] (./docs/mesh.md)
+The spatial distribution of the 410 monitoring sites and the mesh for the study domain are illustrated [here](./docs/mesh.md)

 ### Model formula (including random effects)